franzxschmid/geometry/README.md

 # geometry
-To practice the Usage of Interfaces
+Simple Exercise to practice the Usage of Interfaces